specdown/specdown/docs/specs/verifying_script_output.md

 specdown run verify_example.md
 ```

-The you will see the following output:
+Then you will see the following output:

 ```text,verify(script_name="verify_example")
 Running tests for verify_example.md: